Skip to main content

 4. Negative Feedback ∞ Rising levels of testosterone (in men) and estrogen/progesterone (in women) circulate back to the hypothalamus and pituitary, signaling them to reduce the secretion of GnRH, LH, and FSH.
 This self-regulation maintains hormonal equilibrium.

 When exogenous testosterone is administered, the HPG axis interprets it as a signal of high circulating levels.
 Consequently, the hypothalamus and pituitary dramatically reduce or completely cease GnRH, LH, and FSH production.
-This leads to the suppression of endogenous and testicular atrophy.
+This leads to the suppression of endogenous testosterone production and testicular atrophy.
 This is the central challenge that post-TRT protocols are designed to overcome.

 What Is the Molecular Basis for Post-Therapy Recovery Protocols?